Shuyu-XJTU/APTM/README.md

 # APTM
-The code will be made public soon.
+The code will be public soon.